azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 | AppInsightName | Name for application insight resource where telemetry data will be pushed | No | AzSK-\<OrgName>-<DepName>-AppInsight |   |
 | AppInsightLocation | The location in which the AppInsightLocation resource will be created. | No | EastUS |  |
 #### First-time policy setup - an example
 The following example will set up policies for IT department of Contoso organization.

 You must be an 'Owner' or 'Contributor' for the subscription in which you want to host your org's policy artefacts.
 Also, make sure that that the org name and dept name are purely alphanumeric and their combined length is less than 19 characters.
+The policy setup command is fairly lightweight - both in terms of effort/time and in terms of costs incurred.

 ```PowerShell
 Install-AzSKOrganizationPolicy -SubscriptionId <SubscriptionId> `